The 2017 program will be held in SEPTEMBER in Asheville, North Carolina

 ECPA’s annual C-Suite Symposium presents the only opportunity within Christian publishing where C-level executives -- from large to small houses -- can engage at a meaningful level with expert information and trends relevant to their unique roles in leading the industry.

-The 2016 program will be held at the Scottsdale Marriott at McDowell Mountains and begin with dinner on Sunday, November 13th and end with lunch on November 15th.
-A separate program will be offered for spouses.
+The 2016 program was held at the Scottsdale Marriott at McDowell Mountains with a separate program offered for spouses.
+Speakers included:

 - Russell Moore, president of the Ethics & Religious Liberty Commission for the Southern Baptist Convention

 - Makoto Fujimura, an artist, writer, and speaker who is recognized worldwide as a culture shaper